stamparm/maltrail/README.md

 ```

 It runs formatting, lints, the test suite in **both** debug and release profiles, and replays a
 corpus through both the current sensor and the old Python one, requiring byte-identical events.
+The
+Python side is `bash tests/run.sh`.

 ---